Loaded with flaky salmon, spinach, feta, and almonds, this protein spinach salmon salad is big on flavor and is a filling lunch or dinner!

 Just be aware that too many low-protein toppings will lower the protein percentage of the meal, while other toppings will increase it.
 For example, the low-fat feta, salmon, and spinach all are high in protein, so replacing the feta with another cheese or the spinach with different greens is likely to lower the protein percentage.
 Likewise increasing the amount of onions is likely to lower the protein percentage as well.

-High-Protein, Keto Salmon Salad with Spinach, Feta & Almonds
+High Protein Spinach Salmon Salad with Feta & Almonds

 - 8 ounce skinless salmon fillet